 As youth workers, then, how do we help families through this particular situation?
 While the territory is often uncharted (each family situation will be different), the venture is surprisingly not that difficult.
 By this I mean, it does not take a trained counselor to walk beside a friend who is dealing with having a gay child.
 What matters more to the parent, over any advice that one could give, is a supporting presence in their life.
 This type of presence is highly needed for parents of a gay child, because it lets them know that when all seems lost, there is still one person who is willing to take the time to understand and listen.
 Nowhere is this presence needed more than within the Church.
 Unfortunately, not only has the Church been silent on how to minister to gays and lesbians, but they have also failed to show a supportive presence in the life of a family that has a gay son or daughter.

 Below, I want to offer some sound advice to parents, youth workers, and others who are walking along side parents who find themselves on this new venture.
-Along with my own insights, I strongly encourage parents and youth workers to check out the back of this book for other helpful resources.
+Along with my own insights, I strongly encourage parents and youth workers to check out these other helpful resources.

 Having the Conversation with Your Child